michellestapp/SQL_In_Action/README.md

 > ‼️ Make sure to check out the walk-through video on your course portal to see this setup process happening live!

+CHECKING TO SEE IF MY GITHUB IS WORKING!